cjus/node-neo4j-presentation/presentation/teleprompt.md

 It turns out that our [memories] are a sort of graph database.

-In fact, one way of improving memory is to build _more_ mental graphs by creating new [links] (or associations) to existing memories.
+In fact, one way of improving memory is to build :more: mental graphs by creating new [links] (or associations) to existing memories.

 > Graph databases